eddyerburgh/notes/index.md

 ---
 layout: page
-title: Edd's Notes
+title: CS Notes
 nav_exclude: true
 has_children: true
 has_toc: false
 ---

-# Edd's notes
+# CS Notes 📚

-A collection of notes I've taken while self-studying computer science.
+A collection of notes and references for self-studying computer science.

-## Motivation

-Writing notes helps me retain the knowledge I gain from reading books, papers, and specifications.

 ## Topics